jspark311/CppPotpourri/extras/doc/TripleAxisPipe.md

 * 'Efferent:' Moving away from a specified point-of-reference.
 That is: an output.
 Efferent "exits".
 * 'Afferent:' Moving toward a specified point-of-reference.
 That is: an input.
 Afferent "arrives".
 * 'Source:' A link in the pipeline that only has efferent connections.
-Generally, a sensor of some sort.
+Generally, a sensor driver of some sort.
 * 'Sink:' A link in the pipeline that only has afferent connections.
 Generally, the application itself.

 ## Common problems in 3-axis sensors

 There are number of sensors modalities that return sophisticated data in three axes.
 Not only does this data typically share similar constraints and processing requirements, but it also relates to physical space and is used in the same kinds of pipelines.

-The drivers for these sensors are organized as "feed-forward" [pipelines](https://en.wikipedia.org/wiki/Pipeline_(computing)), which means that data is emitted once from the driver, and is processed in stages which may be parallel.
+The drivers for these sensors are organized as "feed-forward" [pipelines](https://en.wikipedia.org/wiki/Pipeline_(computing)), which means that data is emitted once from the source, and is processed in stages which may be parallel.
 Execution flow through the pipeline is rooted in the driver's intake function.
 This typically means the I/O callback or application-accessible `poll()` function.

 Suppose we had a 9-DOF sensor (Mag, Gyro, Accelerometer), and our application needs orientation, with configurable filtering...